Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 Relationships, Girls, and Juvenile Justice Interventions

+Girls are the fastest growing segment of the juvenile justice system.
+Relationship-building between girls and adults is one of the most critical factors in their healthy development.
+Your ability to provide trauma-informed and gender-specific intervention strategies for girls is critical.
 This training will provide you with insight into common characteristics of system-involved girls so that you can better understand their unique needs.
 When you know how much relationships matter, you’ll be more effective in improving the long-term outcomes for girls.
-And you’ll learn how a strengths-based approach can provide girls the empowerment they seek.

 Recognizing Risks and Building Effective Responses to Human Trafficking and Exploitation